Skip to main content

 Also known as: bat path distance, swing distance

-Swing length is the total distance the bat's barrel travels from the start of the swing to contact — a shorter, more direct path generally means less time is needed to react, at some cost to the maximum bat speed a longer path can generate.
+Swing length is the total distance the bat's barrel travels from the start of the swing to contact.
+This means a shorter, more direct path generally means less time is needed to react, at some cost to the maximum bat speed a longer path can generate.

-Two hitters can have identical bat speed at contact while taking very different routes to get there — one with a short, direct path, another with a longer, looping route that still accelerates to the same final speed.
+Two hitters can have identical bat speed at contact.
+At the same time, taking very different routes to get there.
+This means one with a short, direct path, another with a longer, looping route that still accelerates to the same final speed.
 Swing length captures that difference, measuring the barrel's total travel distance rather than its speed at any single point.
-A shorter swing length generally means less total time is required to complete the swing, which matters enormously against high velocity or when reacting to a pitch recognized late.
+A shorter swing length generally means less total time is required to complete the swing.
+This matters enormously against high velocity or when reacting to a pitch recognized late.

 Swing length exists in tension with bat speed rather than being simply "shorter is always better."
-A longer path gives the barrel more distance to accelerate through, which can produce higher peak bat speed; a shorter path sacrifices some of that acceleration distance in exchange for a faster overall time to contact.
-Hitters and coaches balance the two based on situation and hitter profile — a two-strike approach explicitly favors shortening swing length even at some bat-speed cost, while an early-count, ahead-in-the-count swing might accept a longer path for more power potential.
+A longer path gives the barrel more distance to accelerate through.
+This can produce higher peak bat speed.
+A shorter path sacrifices some of that acceleration distance in exchange for a faster overall time to contact.
+Hitters and coaches balance the two based on situation and hitter profile.
+This means a two-strike approach explicitly favors shortening swing length even at some bat-speed cost.
+At the same time, an early-count, ahead-in-the-count swing might accept a longer path for more power potential.

-Swing length is also a lens on faults covered elsewhere in this glossary — a hitch, a wrap, or excessive casting all add distance to the bat's total path without adding useful acceleration, showing up as an inflated swing length relative to a hitter's bat speed rather than a deliberate power trade-off.
+Swing length is also a lens on faults covered elsewhere in this glossary.
+This means a hitch, a wrap, or excessive casting all add distance to the bat's total path without adding useful acceleration.
+This shows up as an inflated swing length relative to a hitter's bat speed rather than a deliberate power trade-off.

-His swing length shortened noticeably with two strikes — the same bat speed, achieved over a much shorter path, giving him more time to react to spin.
+His swing length shortened noticeably with two strikes.
+This means the same bat speed, achieved over a much shorter path.
+This gives him more time to react to spin.

 Why it matters